Streamline your family’s back to school season with these back-to-school routine hacks for moms.

-If there is one word that describes the back to school season it’s BUSY.
+If there is one word that describes the back to school season, it’s BUSY.
 Am I right?
-As both a teacher and a mom, I get it—it can be pretty chaotic.
+As a working mom mom, I get it—it can be pretty chaotic.
 I love a good mom hack—things that are easy to implement, super effective, and make life easier all around.

 View this post on Instagram

 For me, a big part of back to school organization is setting up our back to school routine.
-As Charlie gets older—and now with a baby in the picture as well—it changes how mornings around here work.
+As our son gets older, it changes how mornings around here work.
 I’ll be honest—I still am rushing out the door a good chunk of the time but it makes a huge difference when I actually set up a routine and stick to it.

 Having even a rough outline of a schedule or routine in place can really make things easier.
 If you have multiple or older kids, it will also help to when the fall sports and activities start filling up your calendar too!
 Knowing on day one what’s expected from everyone, kids and parents included, can make a household run more smoothly.